ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 It is possible to use an approbation control between each transition

 ## Roles
-Below a high level view of the roles defined in API Connect.
+Below a high-level view of the roles defined in API Connect.

 Although it is possible to create custom role, I would argue for the need to do that.
 There are already a pretty large number of default roles defined.
 ![default roles](./images/default-roles.png)